SvshSingh/personalized-wardrobe/README.md

 <br>

 - The project used **React.js, JavaScript, CSS, SASS** for the front-end development.
-- For data persistence, we used **IndexDB** to store images and outfit combinations in the client side.
+- For data persistence, we used **IndexedDB** to store images and outfit combinations in the client side.
 - The server and RESTful api was designed with **Node.js with Express.js**.
 - The main feature of outfit suggestion was powered by openAI API, GPT-4 vision model.